RubenDillon/cybele/Thinfinity-Workspace/workspace7/readme.md

 5. Open Thinfinity Configuration Manager, select Profiles and Add Web Folder connection

 6. On the form complete the following
-	- name: Web Folder
+	- name: ssh
 	- Click "Visible" and "Open in new tab"
+	- In the Address put the IP of this server and 22 in Port
-	- Select Local Server
+	- Select Enable Keep Alive and SSH
-	- Root Path: C:\prueba
 	- Select Ask for new credentials
 	- Accept the configuration

 7. Apply the configuration in the Configuration Manager

-8. Open the browser and select the "Web Folder" icon.
-A new tab will be open with the folder connection.
+8. Open the browser and select the "ssh" icon.
+A new tab will be open with the ssh emulation.

-9. Upload a file, edit and download if you want it.

-10. Review the folder in your server.

 Improving security